whitneyburton/portfolios/students/1510/john-slota/20160122-john-slota-m3.markdown

 "Your experience during the pivot helped us avoid a lot of rabbit holes along the way.
 You lead the charge on the back end and brought a lot of enthusiasm, too.
 You definitely made me feel good about my front end skills, and you had an appropriate work/life  balance when your favorite team, ever, won Super Bowl 50." - Steve Pentler

+"John is the bomb!
+It is an unlimited source of energy.
+It is a real pleasure to work with him.
+After two weeks I was still surprised of his continuous good vibe, even in the hardest moments of the project.
+I truly appreciate his ability to keep the team happy and productive.
+On top of that, he is able to produce an insane amount of good code very fast, it is quite hard to keep up with his production rate." - Hector

+"Slota has progressed so much during the course of this module.
+I have gone from seeing him struggle with the concepts to having him be able to help we with troubleshooting issues.
+I can always be confident in asking Slota to look at my code when I am having trouble figuring something out." - Edgar

 ### Playing a Part

 - Attended Imposter Syndrome Lunch and Purchased Lunch